buresjan/buresjan.github.io/_pages/about.md

 <div class="page-justify" markdown="1">

-I am a first-year Ph.D. student in Mathematical Engineering at the Department of Mathematics, FNSPE CTU in Prague.
-I study computational hemodynamics and optimization with emphasis on the total cavopulmonary connection (TCPC). <!-- :contentReference[oaicite:0]{index=0} -->
+I am a first-year Ph.D. student in Mathematical Engineering at the Department of Mathematics, Faculty of Nuclear Sciences and Physical Engineering, Czech Technical University in Prague.
+My research combines computational hemodynamics and gradient-free optimization, with a particular emphasis on the total cavopulmonary connection. <!-- :contentReference[oaicite:0]{index=0} -->

 ## Contact & Office Hours
 - Office: Room T111, Trojanova 13, Praha 2